Modi and Putin meet on summit sidelines as India faces steep US tariff over Russian oil imports

 India historically bought most of its crude from the Middle East, but the world’s third-largest crude importer after China and the U.S. has started buying Russian oil available at discounted rates.
 Russia now accounts for around 37% of India’s total oil imports, according to analysts and Indian officials.

-Trade between India and Russia has sharply increased in recent years, touching a record $68.7 billion in the 2024-25 financial year during strong energy cooperation.
+Trade between India and Russia has sharply increased in recent years, touching a record $68.7 billion in the 2024-25 financial year.
 Imports from Russia reached around $64 billion and exports from India totaled about $5 billion, as per Indian government data.

 India’s financial year runs from April to March.
 The two nations aspire to bolster the trade to $100 billion by 2030.